isomerpages/enterprisesg-seeds/_about-us/Our Fund Mandate.md

 permalink: /about-us/our-fund-mandate
 description: ""
 ---
-As the investment arm of Enterprise Singapore, SEEDS Capital seeks to catalyse smart monies into Singapore-based, early-stage technology startups.
+As the investment arm of Enterprise Singapore and as one of the entities appointed to manage funds under Startup SG Equity, SEEDS Capital seeks to catalyse smart monies into Singapore-based, early-stage technology startups.

 **Our Investment Model**\
 We co-invest with strategic, private sector investors.
 Our partner investors are institutional investors such as venture capital firms and investment arms of corporates.